caljer075/HardwareChecker/README.md

  Works on laptops and desktops (battery info may be missing on desktops) GPU-specific commands may require additional drivers/tools:

-NVIDIA → nvidia-smi,
+  NVIDIA → nvidia-smi

-AMD → rocm-smi,
+  AMD → rocm-smi

-Intel → intel_gpu_top,
+  Intel → intel_gpu_top

 CPU stress test is quick (10s) for safety, can be modified in the script